top of page

 The Science of Adaptability: Inside the Adaptive Capacity Diagnostic™

-Research backs this up.
-Harvard Business Review calls adaptability one of the foundational skills with the greatest impact on performance in rapidly shifting environments.
-And LinkedIn shows it’s one of the top skills U.S. professionals are trying to build right now.
+Research supports this view.
+Harvard Business Review has identified adaptability as one of the foundational skills with the greatest impact on performance in fast-changing environments.
+LinkedIn data shows it is one of the top skills U.S. professionals are actively working to build right now.

 Where Our Curiosity Led Us

-We sat through plenty of engagement surveys and culture assessments, and while they give useful snapshots, they don’t explain why organizations get stuck in the same loops.
-They don’t tell you why the same challenges keep resurfacing, no matter how many “fixes” you try.
+Engagement surveys and culture assessments can give useful snapshots, but they do not explain why organizations get stuck in the same patterns over and over.
+They do not tell you why the same challenges keep coming back, no matter how many times the organization tries to fix them.

-As adaptive leadership strategists and cognitive coaches, we couldn’t let that go.
-Curiosity pushed us to dig deeper.
-We wanted to get underneath the surface — to measure the human behaviors and cultural dynamics that really determine whether an organization can grow, change, and adapt.
+As adaptive leadership strategists and cognitive coaches, we wanted to understand what was happening underneath those patterns.
+We wanted to measure the human behaviors and cultural dynamics that really determine whether an organization can grow, change, and adapt over time.

 What We Built